onginnovations/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

     >**Note:**
     Once the MRTK settings are completed, the errors in the console can be cleared.

 4. Click on the **Graphics** tab.
-In this window, next to **Lightmap Modes**, select the the dropdown menu.
+In this window, next to **Lightmap Modes**, select the dropdown menu.
 Switch the value to **Custom** instead of **Automatic**.
 After this step, a list of modes should pop up.
 Double check that they are all marked as true, like the image below.
     - Under the **Always Included Shaders** Section, make sure that the **Size** value is set to 6.
 This way we cut down on some shader elements to increase our performance.

     ![A screenshot of assigning MRTK profile.](img/set-lightmap-modes-to-custom.png)